What you will get from this article:

 Apply this manner of thinking to your business.
 A series of events led to its “birth” and current stage of growth.
 Those events are subject to interpretation by your narrative, so you must work diligently to frame your business’ life cycle in a way that creates effective business growth strategies.

 Creating a business map provides a narrative – an interactive version of your business’ timeline while clarifying the purpose and goals of the business.
 Your business map will tell a story that defines your business.
 Make sure it is one of authenticity, purpose and drive.
 Delve deeply into processes, inputs and workflows, as well as what impact you want to have on the community.

-Once you have your map, you have to remember to update it constantly.
-Because we are in an environment that is continuously changing, you have to adjust your map accordingly to stay ahead of the game.
-Think about how frustrating it is when Google Maps doesn’t update to include a new business or permanent street closure.
-Keep your map up-to-date and you’re able to get where you want to go.
+Once you have your map, update it constantly as you explore new ways to grow your business.
+Because we are in an environment that is continuously changing, you have to adjust your map accordingly to match your company’s strategic innovation efforts and stay ahead of the game.

 How to make a business map